mihai011/Darkstorm/README.md

 Abusive usage with high number of lambdas and without cycle check can lead to massive AWS bills.

+To delete the lambdas and their attached logs execute delete_log_groups.log' and 'delete_lambdas.py' scripts.

 ## License

 No license attached.